-It is an elegant ritual that consists of numerous fascinating elements that enhance the mood, interaction, and harmony amongst the participants.
+It is an elegant coffee-making and drinking ritual that consists of numerous fascinating elements that enhance the mood, interaction, and harmony amongst the participants.
 The ceremony is also known as the Habesha coffee ceremony.

-Here are the 11 most interesting facts about the Ethiopian coffee ceremony that make it a memorable experience.
+To better understand how the Ethiopian coffee ceremony works, here are some interesting facts that make it a memorable experience.

 1. A Lady Hosts The Ethiopian Coffee Ceremony

-Traditionally, it is the preserve of women to host a coffee ceremony in Ethiopia.
-The matriarch or a younger woman prepares the ceremony.
+Traditionally, it is the preserve of women to perform a coffee ceremony in Ethiopia.
+The matriarch or a young woman prepares the ceremony.

-When making coffee on an important occasion such as a public holiday, the woman dresses in the traditional Ethiopian dress – habesha kemis – that reaches to her ankles.
+When making coffee for a special occasion such as a public holiday, the woman dresses in the traditional Ethiopian dress – habesha kemis – that reaches to her ankles.
 The Ethiopian traditional dress is a free-flowing hand-made embroidery with beautiful patterns and colored designs.

 It is very rare to find a man preparing Ethiopian coffee except when the woman is sick or absent.